jasontcrabtree/WIP-2020-Portfolio/posts/slack-s1-strategy.md

 A few quotes really stand out:

-Under the heading **Customer-centricity is the fundamental tenet of our company** Slack explains _"We built our software and user interface around the real needs of human beings."_ This shows a strong belief in the idea of building a business that focuses on its customers and people first and trusting that the financial results will take care of themselves.
+Under the heading **Customer-centricity is the fundamental tenet of our company** Slack explains _“We built our software and user interface around the real needs of human beings.”_ This shows a strong belief in the idea of building a business that focuses on its customers and people first and trusting that the financial results will take care of themselves.

 From a strategic perspective, the **Growth Strategy** heading is a goldmine.
 I think it's worth emphasising both the bullet points they've used and the order they're listed as showing deep insight into Slack's strategic priorities.

-<u>Interpreting the growth pillars they discuss, this is how Slack view their growth plan:</u>
+### With some interpretation of the growth pillars they discuss, this is Slack's growth stragegy

 - Improve the Slack product
 - Focus on sales